arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 As they walked down the tree-lined cobblestone path, they passed by some delicacy plates.
 Magical marble stands that were about four feet high, with engravings and relief art of magical creatures and nature, with flat surfaces on top, had these silver plates on them, with various kinds of delicacies.
 Coming up with a recipe was a work of art, and when someone came up with a recipe for a new delicacy, they'd program and create a magical stand that regenerated these delicacies forever.
 People could enjoy them whenever (as food never went bad in Aeterna), and they'd be magically replenished.
 Sometimes the author of the recipe would go back and make little tweaks and changes, so it never really stayed the same.

 No one needed to eat food in Aeterna, since everyone in Aeterna was immortal.
 The food was all zero calories, and the purpose of food in Aeterna was purely for enjoying eating.
-When you ate food in Aeterna, you got to taste it deeper than you ever could on Earth, and what you ate just simply dissolved and disappeared into thin air.
+When you ate food in Aeterna, you got to taste it deeper than you ever could in the planetary realm, and what you ate just simply dissolved and disappeared into thin air.

 Rohan stopped by a stand with some golden looking stuff.
 Looking closer, these were baklava, with the flakiest filo pastry layers you've ever encountered, with layers of honey and rosewater mixed in with pieces of sliced almonds and crushed pistachios.
 Alethea and Rohan popped a piece each into their mouths.
 Crunch.
 Crunch.
 Crunch.
 They took a moment to enjoy its delicate taste and rosy aroma.

-They reached the portal that went to Earth.
+They reached the portal that went to Endor.
 There was a small line-up of five creatures ahead of them.

 #### Chapter {{chn()}}

-_From the perspective of Nauriel, on Earth_:
+_From the perspective of Nauriel, on Endor_:

 {{
-chrs['Nauriel'] = "a half-elf half-human who lives on Earth, and is the main character of the 2nd parallel storyline here."
+chrs['Nauriel'] = "a half-elf half-human who lives on Endor, and is the main character of the 2nd parallel storyline here."
 }}
 My friend (and roommate) was thoroughly sick and bedridden, and I wanted to find a cure quickly.